 I've not so patiently been waiting for strawberry season to start here in Queensland, and when we were driving home from the Noosa Food and Wine festival on the weekend and I saw one of the strawberry farms open I just had to get some.
 I didn't have a plan for what I'd make with the strawberries, I'd just been craving strawberries for so long I was a bit like a child in a lolly shop and ended up buying 1 kilogram of strawberries.
 With half chopped and tucked away in the freezer for a future recipe, I sliced the remaining fresh strawberries for my Strawberry Cheesecake Parfaits.

-The cheesecake parfaits are easy to assemble, and if you don't feel like going to the trouble of making a crumble feel free to substitute in crushed biscuits, but given it’s winter, and crumbles are my favourite winter dessert I just couldn't resist the allure of the combination of smooth creamy cheesecake and crunchy crumble.
+These strawberry cheesecake parfaits are easy to assemble, and if you don't feel like going to the trouble of making a crumble feel free to substitute in crushed biscuits or granola you might already have squirrelled away in the cupboard.
+But given it is winter, and crumbles are my favourite winter dessert I just couldn't resist the allure of the combination of smooth creamy cheesecake and crunchy crumble.

 - STRAWBERRY SYRUP: